Skip to main content

 Minimum Wages:

 In New Zealand, the minimum wage is determined by the government and is reviewed annually.
 It applies to all employees aged 16 and over, ensuring that workers receive fair compensation for their labor.
-The rates are set before tax and vary depending on the worker’s age and level of experience.
+The rates are set before tax and vary depending on the worker’s age and status.

-The minimum wage also applies to temporary migrant workers in New Zealand, who are entitled to the same employment rights, including minimum wage, as New Zealand citizens.
+The minimum wage also applies to temporary migrant workers in New Zealand, who are entitled to the same minimum wage protections as other employees.

-Employees are required to be paid at least the applicable minimum wage for all hours worked, unless specified otherwise in their employment agreement.
-If an employee has negotiated a higher pay rate than the minimum wage, they must be paid at least that agreed amount.
+Employees are required to be paid at least the applicable minimum wage for all hours worked, unless a higher rate is agreed in their employment agreement.

 Payroll Cycle: